Bolton Town Hall: Architecture

 The original building on a rectangular plan is designed in the neoclassical style in the form of a temple with a tall baroque-style clocktower.
 The town hall has a high basement storey and two principal floors above in sandstone ashlar which is rusticated at basement level.
-It has a broad flight of steps up to a five-bay portico with a pediment in which there is a high-relief sculpture by William Calder Marshall.
+It has a broad flight of steps up to a five-bay portico with a pediment in which there is a high-relief sculpture by William Calder Marshall, depicting a figure representing 'Bolton' flanked by 'Manufactures' and 'Commerce'.
 All the other architectural sculpture inside and out is by Burstall and Taylor, including the main staircase, the portico and the lions which flank the steps.
 Either side of the entrance are five-bay ranges of two storeys with round-arched windows to the first floor.

-A quarter-chiming clock by Potts of Leeds was installed in the tower in 1871.
+The tower rises to a total height of 200 ft.
+A quarter-chiming clock by Potts of Leeds was installed in the tower in 1871; at the time it was the second-largest clock in Britain after the Great Clock of Westminster.
+The five bells were cast by Warner & Sons, the hour bell weighing 4 tons 3 cwt.

+Internally, as originally constructed, the building was arranged around the central Great Hall, which was 112 ft long by 56 ft wide; it contained a sizeable organ by Gray and Davison and was designed to seat 1,500 people.
+There was a Sessions Court to the west; the Council Chamber was on the upper floor to the north and the Mayor's state rooms were on the same floor to the east (including a banqueting room and, directly under the clock tower, a grand reception room).
+The ground floor had offices and rooms for various officials and users of the court, and to the east the Borough Surveyor and Borough Treasurer's offices.
+The basement level included a cell block directly below the courtroom, offices and amenities for the police (including a drill-hall directly below the Grand Hall), along with kitchens and storerooms and various civic amenity offices (which could be accessed directly via their own entrances by members of the public).